imrancio/blog/README.md

 You may follow me on [LinkedIn](https://www.linkedin.com/in/imran-chowdhury-110865196/) for latest updates.

+If you're using this as a starter or template for your own blog, I would be happy to add a link here.
+Please create a PR or issue with a link to your blog if you would like to feature it here :)

 ## ToDo

 - [ ] Creating series of blog posts.
 An easy way to link them.